daedsidog/rtw-alx-unlocked/README.md

 # rtw-alx-unlocked
-A memory patch for `RomeTW-ALX.exe` for Windows with the goal of porting over `RomeTW-BI.exe` features, fixing bugs, & removing hardcoded limits.
+A memory patch for `RomeTW-ALX.exe` for Windows with the goal of porting over `RomeTW-BI.exe` features, fixing bugs, & removing hardcoded limits for `RomeTW-ALX.exe`.

 # Changes
 * Fix AI not using naval invasions.